proCoderSid/nvm-chk/README.md

 This JavaScript script automates the process of checking and managing Node.js versions based on specific conditions:

-1. **Check Current Node.js Version:**
+1. **Check NVM is available or not**
-   - The script begins by checking the currently installed Node.js version on your system.
+   - The script begins by checking the currently NVM on your system.

-2. **Comparison with Required Version from `.nvmrc` File:**
+2. **Comparison Current version with Required Version from `.nvmrc` File:**
    - If the currently installed Node.js version matches the required version, the script logs a success message and terminates.

 3. **Using Node Version from `.nvmrc` File:**